dwaynedraper/ops/BUILD-PLAN.md

 > dated history.
 README.md is the local-dev quickstart; this is the
 > full operating reference.

-**Last updated:** 2026-05-26 · Phases A, B, C, D, the quote PDF export, the pre-launch audit + fix batch, and **Phase E (Sourcing + Qualify restructure)** all complete.
-Open: Phase D §9 follow-ups (duplicate-check on Qualify, cross-sell, mobile pass), tutorials for the four non-real-estate workflows. **Send-to-client flow discarded** as a miscommunication — earlier doc references stay as historical record.
-Full Phase E detail in `SOURCING-PLAN.md`.
-See `LAUNCH-AUDIT.md` for the prior launch-readiness review.
+**Last updated:** 2026-05-26 · Phases A, B, C, D, Phase E, P8 unification, and the **V1 Sourcing close** all complete on master.
+Open: Phase D §9 follow-ups (duplicate-check on Qualify, cross-sell, mobile pass), tutorials for the four non-real-estate workflows. **Send-to-client flow discarded** as a miscommunication.
+V2 (anything bigger Dean has been holding) starts on a branch off master so live users aren't broken mid-stride.
+Decision log includes D-034 (Sourcing decides "worth qualifying," not "qualified").
+See `SOURCING-PLAN.md` and `LAUNCH-AUDIT.md` for prior context.

 > **Heads-up for readers — `/research` is now `/qualify`.** Renamed in
 > Phase E (D-023).
 Historical references to "Research" or `/research`